Copyright © by Lookout Trail

 After that I became interested in conformation, I went to shows alone at first, then I decided to get Jake and give conformation a try.
 So because I was not physical able to run in the ring I recruited my cousin to show Jake for me.
 Then my sister Cindy and family were stationed at Kansas City, Missouri.
 After spending time with my Aussies during visits to my home and attending her first show in Kansas City, she was hooked.
 Cindy has Aussies now and is now showing her Aussie Mater.
 Thus the beginning of “Lookout Trail” Australian Shepherds".

-Cindy and her family have been transferred to Killen Tx.
-Look for Cindy, Mater and Emme in the Texas Show ring.
+Cindy and her family have been transferred to Hohenfels, Bayern, Germany.
+Look for Cindy and Mater in the German ASCA Show ring.
+Whoop Whoop!!!

 The Aussie is a very intelligent breed, easy to train and highly active; they are not a breed suited to being left in the back yard alone all the time.
 They will get bored and become destructive (i.e. digging, chewing, barking etc.).
 Aussies are of the herding group with high prey instinct and a built in instinct to herd.
 They may try to herd kids, other cats and dogs or even cars.